 Monthly UK Housing Market Report

-- The number of sales made to first time buyers (FTBs) decreased by five per cent from June
+- The number of sales made to first time buyers (FTBs) increased by three per cent in August

 Demand for properties